cs4241-21a/a3-persistence/README.markdown

 3. To delete a task, click the delete button on the desired row you want to move.

+The application also has a server where it was created using Express.
+There is also a results functionality which shows all data associated with a logged in GitHub user.
+In addition, annother feature is the form/entry function that allows users to add, modify, and dlete data with their associateed GitHub account.
+Another feature are the Express middleware packages where five of the packages were implemented.
+Another feature of the website is that there is persistent data storage in between server sessions using MongoDB.
+Lastly, the web application uses the Bootstrap CSS frameowrk to style my application.

 In addition, I connected my website where it uses the Express middlewhere to connect to the MongoDB where it collects data for the associated tasks and the associated GitHub user.
-Each user can only see their own list of tasks.
+Each user can only see their own list of tasks and add, modify, and delete their own tasks.
 Here is the link: https://cloud.mongodb.com/v2/5eac7e59f386911f8233df59#metrics/replicaSet/6141599a37a2a33e19bf88f8/explorer/Assignment3.
 There is also a screenshot of the MongoDB site in my assets as well.